 I'd be willing to share our custom application and source code if we can get this feature implemented!
 I'll give it some more time to see who else might be interested.

 I'd just like a way to automatically pop open an html link to a survey for our technicians when they disconnect.
 Most other remote controls I've used offer an an automatic exit survey.
 Seems like something Kaseya should add in.

-That's an excellent idea dsauceics, I'll have to look into that as well if we get this working.
+That's an excellent idea Dylan Sauce, I'll have to look into that as well if we get this working.

 I was thinking of doing a Private message for those interested, but I might as well post the details here for all to see.

 Kaseya says it's $18k of work for them to get this done.
 At the moment I think I have 5 parties interested (including those here), which puts us at $3,600 each.
 That's pretty steep still.
 If we could get 10+ people involved, that starts to bring it into a more reasonable range per company I think, but this doesn't seem to be garnering enough interest to make it a reality yet.